Indie Artist Struggles With Branding So You Don’t Have To

 I know there are many mixed and strong opinions about Apple products, but no matter if you’re on team Apple or team PC, or whether you love or hate the divisive Steve Jobs, one thing is undeniable: homeboy knew how to brand.

 Those three big, blue, goofy looking computers were certainly not confusing anybody.
 If you saw one of those in a store, at the very least, you raised an eyebrow.
 You might think “oh, how cool.
 What’s that all about?” or “oh my GOD, is that a computer or a baby toy?!”
 Either way, you’d know it was an Apple.
+And if you’re already buying an Apple computer, you better buy all the accessories as well, like an iWatch, and an Apple watch protectors by Top9Rated.

 Why Auro needs a rebrand